JBeeBK/-NRF_LoRa/README.md

 # NRF_LoRa

 PCB design for a Nordic nRF52840 (QFN48) with SX1262 LoRa module.
-Designed as a low-power mesh node for experimentation and Meshtastic development.
+Designed as a low-power mesh node for experimentation and LoRaWan or Meshtastic development.

 ![Board Top](04_Output_Assembly/LoRa_Project.jpg)